Am I a candidate for implants?

 Most people are candidates for implants.
 There are some conditions that will not allow us to place implants.
 Ultimately the decision will be up to you, with the guidance of your dentist.
 Some conditions like osteoporosis or uncontrolled diabetes can cause a delay in healing and lead to implant failure.

-How many appointments does the procedure take?
+How many appointments does getting dental implants take?

 The first visit will be a consult with your doctor to discuss your implant options, timeline, and budget.
 At this visit, you will receive a general assessment of your mouth’s health and a full mouth x-ray.
 In some cases, we may ask you to get a CT scan.
 Once you decide on a course of treatment, we can make the appointment for the implant procedure.